neuro-inc/neuro-flow/reference/workflow-syntax/batch-workflow-syntax/README.md

 Sets environment variables to use in the executed task.

-When two or more variables are defined with the same name, `neuro-flow` uses the most specific environment variable.
+When two or more variables are defined with the same name, `apolo-flow` uses the most specific environment variable.
 For example, an environment variable defined in a task will override the [workflow default](./#defaults-env).

 **Example:**